brianhigh/WA_Snowfall_Analysis_SWE_Antigravity_Gemini3/README.md

 ---

 See: [prompt.md](prompt.md) for the prompt used to generate this analysis in Antigravity using Gemini 3 Pro.
 No manual editing was done to the code, other than to clean up some of the comments and to line-wrap some long lines.
 The README was made by Antigravity from the Walkthrough produced by Antigravity.
-Other than this paragraph, no changes were made to the README.
+Other than this paragraph, and fixing an incorrect site ID, no other changes were made to the README.